d-morrison/IntroStatActivities/10-paired.rmd

 ### Learning outcomes

-* Given a research question, construct the null and alternative hypotheses in words and using appropriate statistical symbols
+* Given a research question, construct the null and alternative hypotheses for a paired mean difference in words and using appropriate statistical symbols.

-* Describe and perform a simulation-based hypothesis test for paired quantitative data
+* Describe and perform a simulation-based hypothesis test for paired quantitative data.

-* Interpret and evaluate a p-value
+* Interpret and evaluate a p-value.

-* Find a confidence interval for the mean difference using bootstrapping
+* Find a confidence interval for the mean difference using bootstrapping.

-* Interpret a confidence interval
+* Interpret a confidence interval for the mean difference.

-* Use a confidence interval to determine the conclusion of a hypothesis test
+* Use a confidence interval to determine the conclusion of a hypothesis test.

 ### Terminology review